jliljebl/flowblade/flowblade-trunk/docs/running_flowblade_2-4.md

 Flowblade 2.4 is running in Python 3 and requires MLT version that supports Python 3 bindigs.
 MLT 6.18 is the first version that fully supports all features required by Flowblade.

-(MLT 6.16 does provide Python 3 bindings but do not support one part of API needed to run Flowblade successfully)
+(MLT 6.16 does provide Python 3 bindings but does not support one part of API needed to run Flowblade successfully)

 ## PYTHON 3.7 STRONGLY RECOMMENDED